NicoletaChirigiu/Burger-Builder/README.md

 # Burger-Builder
-This project was created with React App.
+This project was created using React App.

 ![burger1](https://user-images.githubusercontent.com/56932618/84696067-90392800-af54-11ea-8844-799e6324a834.PNG)